top of page

 A Warm Blanket or Robe (hospitals and birthing centres can feel chilly).
 Bringing a soft blanket or robe from home can make the environment feel more familiar and comforting.

 Essential Oils: Scents like lavender, peppermint, or citrus can be calming, energizing, or nausea-soothing, depending on what you need.
-A few drops on a tissue or cloth, can create a serene atmosphere.
+A few drops on a tissue or cloth, can offer a boost when you need it most.

-Warm or Cold Compresses: Warmth can ease muscle tension, while cold can soothe areas that may feel warm or swollen.
+Warm or Cold Compresses: Warmth can ease muscle tension, while cold can soothe areas that may feel warm or swollen especially during transition, you may feel sweaty and clammy, a cool flannel can offer relief.

 These comfort tools, combined with mindful breathing, can help you feel more in control of your physical experience.